-The Federal Communications Commission is preparing an early review of Disney’s broadcast licenses for its local stations, according to Semafor, increasing government pressure as President Donald Trump calls for the company to fire late-night host Jimmy Kimmel.
+The Federal Communications Commission has asked Disney’s eight local ABC broadcast stations to apply for an early renewal for broadcast licenses, a rare move that increases government pressure on the company as President Donald Trump calls for it to fire late-night host Jimmy Kimmel.

 “This political stunt won’t stick,” she wrote.
 “Companies should challenge it head-on.
 The First Amendment is on their side.”

-A source told Semafor the potential review is not tied to Kimmel, who irked Trump and first lady Melania Trump over a joke comparing the first lady to “an expectant widow” days before an alleged gunman tried to storm the White House Correspondents’ Dinner and target the president and his officials.
+It is not explicitly tied to Kimmel, who irked Trump and first lady Melania Trump over a joke last week comparing the first lady to “an expectant widow” days before an alleged gunman tried to storm the White House Correspondents’ Dinner and target the president and his officials.
 The two called for Disney to fire him.

 Kimmel on Monday refused to apologize for the joke, telling his audience that it was a “very light roast joke about the fact that he’s almost 80 and she’s younger than I am.
 It was not by any stretch of the definition a call to assassination.
 And they know that.”

-The FCC licenses public airwaves to ABC local stations, and the next series of renewals is not expected until 2028, according to the agency’s website.
+The FCC licenses public airwaves to ABC local stations, and the renewals were set to occur between 2028 and 2031.
 Carr told Reuters last month he was open to early reviews — and revocations after investigations — if it meant helping “broadcasters reorient their operations to the public interest.”

 “The licenses could come up earlier than 2028,” he said.
 “Maybe we would, maybe we wouldn’t.
 They could.”